ABOUT

 I read Jungian psychology for a year.
 Then I went back to school for a masters in Jungian psychology.
 By the time I started classes, I had already read most of what was on the syllabus, so I started reading Ken Wilber.
 Ken Wilber influenced me greatly.

-Most of my classmates became therapists when we graduated, and I had assumed I would do the same.
+I assumed I would be a therapist when I graduated.
 But instead, surprisingly, I felt pulled back to the corporate world.
 It was about this time that I learned about a man named Fred Kofman, and Argentine former MIT economics professor who had been bitten by the meditation bug and started a consulting firm to address the human dimension of business.
 After a brief period of stalking, I met him, and convinced him to hire me.

 I used to feel torn between two worlds.
 I became a lawyer because logic, rigor and achievement were and continue to be core values of mine.
 But as a lawyer, I craved deeper conversations, better relationships, and a soul fulfilling sense of meaning and purpose.
-My work now straddles these two worlds, as I help individuals and organizations create exceptional results from a ground of candor, kindness, connectedness and meaning.
+For the last 20 years, my work has straddled these two worlds, as I help individuals and organizations create exceptional results from a ground of candor, kindness, connectedness and meaning.